THE FORMATION OF THE CHRISTIAN RELIGION

 THE ONLY SON

-Jesus did not teach that he was the only son of God.
+Yeshua did not teach that he was the only son of God.
 He called himself a prophet or messenger of God.
-Emperor Constantine, however, wanted a simple, hierarchical religion so he changed the teaching and made Jesus the only son of God.
+Emperor Constantine, however, did not like this.
+He wanted a simple, hierarchical religion so he changed the teaching and made Yeshua the only son of God.